needle-mirror/com.unity.addressables/Documentation~/AddressablesCCD.md

 Make this the active profile when building content for delivey with CCD.

 > [!Important]
-> This feature requires the Content Delivery Management API package, which is currently in an experimental state.
+> This feature requires the Content Delivery Management API package.

 See [Profiles] for information about how to modify profiles.